 - Access to data may be limited.
 Can’t always get out what you put it.

 On the other hand, there are big benefits:

 - Cross device availability of data – from desktop to mobile, no syncing problems.

 - Independent of location/network – remote access is baked in.

 - Data survives device failures – broken laptop or phone?
 Change it.
 No problem!

-For our service here, we have done, and are doing, a few things to neutralise the weakness of the cloud:
+For our products here, we have done, and are doing, a few things to neutralise the weakness of the cloud:

 - Using web browser storage – providing offline availability of plans (for Professional users).

 - Full export capability – it’s your data, you can always get it back, and you have it locally.

 - New API for developers and professional users (contact us for details)